 The following characteristics are descriptive of the incoming class.
 The test scores featured should not be viewed as program requirements for admission.

-Students who have been admitted to the University Honors Program as incoming freshmen for fall 2014 will be notified in mid-February 2014.
+Students who have been admitted to the University Honors Program as incoming freshmen for fall 2016 will be notified in February 2016.

 If you have been admitted to the UHP and have questions about honors housing, please see that section of our website.

 "Seize the moment of excited curiosity on any subject to solve your doubts, for if you let it pass, the desire may never return, and you may remain in ignorance."